 Jean holds a passion for social justice.
 Having been raised in poverty, and the second oldest of a racially blended family, Jean understands some of the challenges individuals and families face regarding discrimination, poverty and hardship.

 Jean and her wife Kate live in SLO county.

-Kathleen Minck - Education Chair and Director
+Kathleen Minck - Director

 Kathleen taught at the Lucia Mar school district for 32 years.
 Promoting tolerance for diversity and teaching about our different cultural experiences were always passions of hers.
 She sat on her district’s Wellness Committee and was her school’s Bully Prevention Coordinator.
 CTA (Cal.
 Teachers Association) awarded her their Peace and Justice Human Rights award for the work she did at her school and throughout her district, partnering with the Canadian organization, Free the Children, and Heifer International, among others.
 She continued her passion in her travels as well, helping to build a school in Kenya, and studying health and education concerns with Witness for Peace and SOA Watch in Venezuela and Cuba.
 As an advocate for unions, she was her school’s LMUTA union rep and sat on their board, and was the Human Rights contact person for CTA’s local service center.
 She was also elected to CTA’s State Council, sitting on the Civil Rights in Education committee, and to the NEA National Assembly.
 She truly believes that public education, both here and around the world, is the key to a peaceful future for our children and grandchildren.